 24 year old inmate, Hanni Elabed, was beaten so badly by fellow inmate, James Haver, Elabed suffered permanent brain damage, said the Associated Press, which broke the story.
-Haver's brutal attack, which was watched by at least three guards who work for the facility, put Elabed into a coma for three days said New York Daily News.
-The beating took place in January 2010, reported the Associated Press.
+Haver's brutal attack, which was watched by at least three guards who work for the facility, put Elabed into a coma for three days said New York Daily News

 The AP now claims its release of the video footage has prompted an FBI investigation into the facility.
 The jail has been the focus lawsuits filed by former inmates who allege beaten prisoners are denied medical attention as a way for the facility to avoid detection.